inpsyde/wordpress-core-autoloader/readme.md

  * must support PHP 5.2 even without SPL enabled
  * should be object orientated following SOLID principles
- * completely unit tested (tests are made in isolation)
+ * should be completely unit tested (tests are made in isolation)
- * completely documented
+ * should be completely documented

 The current development requirements are set to 5.4.
 Tests will be made backward compatible later.